Donna K Broshek, PhD

 Locally, she serves on concussion committees at area schools and promotes individualized care of athletes and other patients who sustain concussions.
 In addition, Broshek is a board member of BridgeLine, a program serving individuals with brain injury.
 Balancing science and compassion in clinical care is her personal goal.

-My father was an officer in the Air Force, so I had a rather exotic childhood.
-I was born in Casablanca, Morocco, and I lived in the suburbs of Paris as child.
-My weekends were spent visiting castles and other amazing sights in the French countryside.
-I also lived in California, Germany, Northern Virginia, Georgia (twice), Louisiana and Maryland.
-While I lived in the DC suburbs and Georgia for several years, I have now lived in Charlottesville longer than anywhere else and consider it my home.
+Broshek’s father was an officer in the Air Force.
+She was born in Casablanca, Morocco, and lived in the suburbs of Paris as a child.
+Her weekends were spent visiting castles and other amazing sights in the French countryside.
+She also lived in California, Germany, Georgia, Louisiana, Maryland, and Northern Virginia.

 Broshek received her doctoral degree from George Mason University.
 She completed an internship in clinical psychology and a fellowship in clinical neuropsychology at UVA.